freekrai/freekrai.github.io/_posts/2016-07-20-baked-mac-and-cheese.md

 7. Remove from the heat and set aside.
 8. Add the pasta to the boiling pot of water and cook until still chewy and underdone, usually a few minutes less than the package directions suggest (the pasta will finish cooking in the oven).
 9. Drain and rinse with cold water until no longer steaming; set aside.
-10. Return the ricotta mixture to medium heat and stir in the cheeses until melted and smooth.
+10. Return the ricotta mixture to medium heat and stir in 3/4 of the cheeses until melted and smooth, leave some cheddar for a topping.
 11. Add the rinsed pasta and continue cooking, stirring occasionally, until the pasta is heated through and steaming, about 4 to 5 minutes.
 12. Taste and season with salt and pepper if needed.
-13. Transfer to a 5-quart baking dish, sprinkle with the panko crumbs, and bake until bubbling and lightly browned on top, about 25 to 30 minutes.
+13. Transfer to a 5-quart baking dish, sprinkle with the panko crumbs and remaining cheese, and bake until bubbling and lightly browned on top, about 25 to 30 minutes.
 14. Transfer to a wire rack and let cool for 5 minutes before serving.